 There are many theories linked to its name.
 According to some, it stems from “aves”, Latin for “birds”, that Remo saw during the competition with his brother Romolo to decide where they should have founded Rome.
 Others say it comes from the word “adventus”, people’s gatherings on the occasion of the celebrations for the goddess Diana.
 Or from “Avente” the river of the Sabina as the Sabines started living here after the famous “abduction of the Sabine women”.

 Finally, there is a theory that seems the most possible.
 The name probably stems from “Aventinus”, the king of Albalonga.
 According to the legend, here he was hit by lightning and was buried.

 Hard to say where the name comes from as well as when the Aventine hill was first inhabited.
 Even though already included within the Servian Walls erected in the 4th century BC and named after the sixth Roman king Servius Tullius, it was only during the time of Claudius in the 5th century BC after a popular protest against the tyranny of the decemvirs, who were then forced to abdicate.

 After centuries of stormy history, today this is a place for luxury, relax and beauty.
-Read on for all the places to visit in the Aventine hill in Rome.
+Read on for all the places to visit on the Aventine hill in Rome.

-The basilica of Santa Sabina is an early Christian worship place dating back to the fifth century.
-Inside, it looks like all churches should be: simple, unadorned and inspiring poverty rather than shiny luxury.
+One of the most interesting and oldest churches in Rome, the basilica of Santa Sabina is an early Christian worship place dating back to the fifth century.
+Inside, it looks like all churches should be: simple, unadorned and inspiring poverty rather than a shiny luxury.